 1. Attitude.
 Attitude is defined as a settled way of thinking or feeling about someone or something, typically one that is reflected in a person's behavior.
 Prehired Members and Staff have diverse backgrounds.
-Members are expected to contribute to creating a positive experience for everyone by being respectful, tolerant, open-minded, and coachable.
+Members are required to contribute to creating a positive experience for everyone by being respectful, tolerant, open-minded, and coachable.

 2. Aptitude.
 To be invited to join Prehired, you’ve demonstrated you have a natural or learned ability to follow instructions without being told the same thing multiple times.
 You have basic computer skills and fundamental communication abilities in the English language.
 We expect you to maintain this level of excellence you demonstrated during your admissions process throughout your Prehired Membership.

 3. Ambition.
 You’re excited to work in sales, join the tech industry, challenge yourself and help others.
 You understand the bigger the problems you help others solve, the more money you can make.
 You’re motivated not to work more hours, but to be paid more per hour so you have more time to do the things that matter most to you.

 4. Accountability.
 Accountability means following through with your commitments, promises, and showing respect for other peoples’ time.
 Accountability includes an expectation that you achieve your weekly CAs and CSP goals, promptly respond to any and all communication from potential employers or Prehired -- and be on time to all scheduled meetings, job interviews, and other scheduled obligations.
 Until this Agreement terminates, any communication received from Prehired must be responded to within two (2) business days.
 As an SDR, you are expected to manage multiple relationships, which includes returning communications promptly.
 This is one of the primary skills needed to be a successful SDR.